1 /*

 80 /**

-81 * This array is a lookup table that translates Unicode characters drawn from the a lower-case "Base16 Alphabet"
+81 * This array is a lookup table that translates Unicode characters drawn from a lower-case "Base16 Alphabet"

 82 * into their 4-bit positive integer equivalents.
 Characters that are not in the Base16